SURAT THANI, THAILAND – “This will be your last day of speaking. Tomorrow morning we will enter into silence for the next ten days.”

 The judging mind is loud but it’s a way that we block love from emanating.
 I left the retreat feeling reconnected with this natural emanation of love and a token of wisdom, that our mind might just be crazy and we shouldn’t be so quick to believe it.

-Interested in Attending a Vipassana Retreat?
+Interested in Staying at a Buddhist Monastery or Vipassana Retreat?